Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Main Results

 where the asymptotic variance \(\sigma_L^2\) is given by

-Analogously the result is true for upper tail coefficient. \end{corollary} The proof is alloted to section \ref{appAthm4.4}.
-This result justifies the use of checkerboard smoothing in finite samples while retaining valid asymptotic inference, and it enables the construction of asymptotically valid confidence intervals and hypothesis tests for \(\lambda_L\) based on standard normal approximations.
+The above convergence holds also for $\hat \lambda_{U, n}^{(m)}$ if we replace $\Lambda_L$ by $\Lambda_U$. \end{corollary} Under the assumed regularity conditions, the corollary follows from Theorem \ref{thm:weakconv_tail_checkerboard} by plugging in $(x,y)=(1,1)$.
+This result justifies the use of checkerboard smoothing in finite samples while retaining valid asymptotic inference, and it enables the construction of asymptotically valid confidence intervals and hypothesis tests for \(\lambda_L\) based on the normal approximations. \begin{remark} The following two examples are among many forms of copulas where the partial derivative of $C$ is not continuous at $(0, 0)$ but the condition (C.1) is true. \begin{enumerate} \item[(i)] \textbf{Gaussian copula.} Example~5.1 of \citet{Segers2012} argued that Gaussian copula does not have continuous partial derivative at $(0, 0)$.
+However, condition (C.1) is true.
+Since it is asymptotically independent in the lower tail (see, e.g., \citet{Joe2014,Nelsen2006}) for $|\rho|<1$, its lower tail copula satisfies

-The previous results established weak convergence and asymptotic normality of the checkerboard estimator of the tail copula under suitable growth conditions on $k_n$ and $m$.
-We now strengthen these results by showing that the checkerboard-based tail copula estimator is strongly consistent in the space $B_\infty(\overline{\mathbb{R}}_+^2)$, that is, it converges almost surely to the true tail copula uniformly on compact subsets.